sinhp/carlvlewis.github.io/_posts/2017-04-17-using-cartodb-2-0-geocode-private-prisons-comparison-state-state-incarceration-rates.markdown

 title: Using CartoDB to visualize the relationship between private prisons and incarceration rates
 date: '2017-04-17T20:08:00.000+00:00'
+excerpt: The last post I wrote about CartoDB used the CartoDB API and Leaflet.js to produce a hover tooltip map of census data.
+Looking back, while it's quite useful to learn CartoDB's API, it's now possible to achieve those same visual cues and interactivity without spending time wading through complex, undocumented JavaScript.
 categories:
 - Data Visualization
 - Mapping